How to Tow a Caravan | Beginners Guide to Towing

 Snaking is when the lateral swaying movement (technically known as the ‘yaw’) of the caravan behind a car becomes excessive.
 In extreme cases, the caravan swings ever more violently from side to side, eventually dragging the back of the car with it so the driver loses control.

 ‘Pitching’ describes vertical instability – when the caravan’s front end moves up and down, pulling the rear of the car around like a seesaw.

 The best way to avoid snaking and pitching is to have a well-matched car and caravan and to load your unit carefully.
-See our data sheets that relate to towing and our tow match service.

 But even with all these precautions, you might find the back of your car being pulled by your caravan because of the air turbulence caused by a passing lorry, coach or a crosswind.